The Cambridge Curriculum

 Cambridge publishes comprehensive lists of all institutions that recognise its qualifications, including details about entry criteria and the subject grades needed for entrance.
 Please note, if students are considering overseas study, they are advised to include at least three A Level subjects in their courses of study.

-We have limited spaces available for 2024.
-Enrol now for 2025.
+We have limited spaces available for 2025 and 2026.
+Enrol now.

-*We would like to advise that we are at capacity for 2024 in Years 8 & 9, and have limited spaces available for Year 7.
+*We would like to advise that we are at capacity in the Junior School for 2024 and 2025.
 For enrolment in Senior School please contact to discuss further.

 Read more about the enrolment process